apache/trafficserver/doc/reference/configuration/storage.config.en.rst

 .. note::

-   If the :arg:`seed` option is used every use must have a unique value for :arg:`string`.
+   If the :arg:`id` option is used every use must have a unique value for :arg:`string`.

 You can use any partition of any size.
 For best performance: